erikjalevik/top100/notes.md

 Defaults to `http://localhost:4000`.

-The templating language is called Liquid and enables those `{% %}` escapes.
+The templating language is called Liquid and enables those curly percent escapes.

 # Scraping notes